Is a DAF Right For Me?

 Fred had appreciated stock that he wished to donate to charity, but his charity of choice was not equipped to receive noncash assets.
 Fred was planning to sell his appreciated stock, pay the capital gains tax owed on the sale, and donate the after-tax proceeds to his selected charity.
 Then he learned that publicly traded securities and illiquid gifts that have been held over a year are not subject to capital gains tax when contributed to a donor-advised fund.
 Fred opened a DAF and was able to contribute his appreciated stock at fair market value to the fund, avoid capital gains tax exposure, and eventually make a grant from his DAF to his selected charity in the full amount of the contributed stock’s fair market value.

 Alice knew the benefits of smart investing.
-A few years ago, she placed a modest amount of savings in an investment account and, although there were the expected short-term ups and downs along the way, she watched that initial amount grow over time.
+A few years ago, she placed a modest amount of savings in an investment account, and although there were the expected short-term ups and downs along the way, she watched that initial amount grow over time.
 When Alice first heard of the donor-advised fund, she was intrigued by the possibility of investing for growth her charitable giving.
 She opened a DAF and began making contributions, which were invested according to her charitable goals.
-She watched her contributions grow and in time, Alice was able to make much larger grants to her charity than she otherwise would have but without owing any tax on that growth.
+She watched her contributions grow, even as she began to make grants to charity from her DAF.
+Over time, Alice was able to grant more to charity than she had donated to the DAF.
 She felt as though she had contributed a sapling but was able to give an orchard.

-DAFs allow people to build up money for charity in a tax-advantaged way.
+DAFs allow people to multiply money for charity in a tax-advantaged way.
 If you are interested in investing your giving for tax-free growth, a DAF might be right for you.

 Cindy’s charitable giving each year was typically what allowed her to itemize her taxes.
-But when the standard deductions for taxes were raised in 2017, she was no longer able to meet the threshold to claim a charitable deduction.
+But when the standard deductions for taxes were raised in 2017, she was no longer able to meet the threshold to itemize.
 She decided to “bundle” her charitable giving with a DAF.
-She contributed several years’ worth of charitable donations in a single year to reach and claim the charitable deduction, then she waited that period of time to contribute again.
+She contributed several years’ worth of charitable donations in a single year to reach the threshold to itemize, then she waited that period of time to contribute again.
 In the time between her contributions, she continued to support her charities each year with grants from her DAF.

-Charitable giving can only reduce your tax bill if you choose to itemize and, generally speaking, you only choose to itemize when you expect your deductions to add up to more than the standard deduction.
+Charitable bundling can maximize a donor's total tax savings over time.
 If you are no longer able to realize the benefit of itemizing your taxes and you’d like to consider bundling your charitable contributions to meet the deduction threshold, a DAF might be right for you.

-Peter and Audrey had worked hard to build their business from scratch and last year, they were able to sell it for a sizeable profit.
+Peter and Audrey had worked hard to build their business from scratch, and they were finally seeing the payoff with a year of exponential earnings growth.
 Knowing there would be substantial tax consequences for this financial windfall, they chose to contribute a portion of their proceeds to their DAF, thus lessening their income tax burden while also prefunding years of charitable giving.

-A financial windfall is when you receive any amount of income over what you typically receive, whether it’s a significant inheritance or strong market returns.
-If you are expecting a financial windfall, a DAF might be right for you.
+A financial windfall is when you receive any amount of income over what you typically receive.
+Sometimes the windfall is unexpected, like winning the lottery or striking oil, but more often, it's a consequence of an expected event, like selling a profitable business.
+Either way, a DAF can help you maximize the philanthropic impact of your windfall.
+If you receive or are expecting a financial windfall, a DAF might be right for you.

 John and Nancy were newlyweds with philanthropic hearts.
 As they built a life and home together their first year of marriage, they also discussed their charitable goals.
 At year-end, they were still researching and vetting the charities with which they hoped to become involved.
 John and Nancy decided to open a DAF so they could go ahead and make their charitable contributions and receive their tax deduction even while they continued their due diligence.
 The money was in the DAF and ready to be granted once John and Nancy determined which charities they wished to support.